A Systematic Review of Extended Reality (XR) for Understanding and Augmenting Vision Loss: Methods

 \subsection{Systematic Review Process}

-To perform a systematic review for the use of \ac{XR} in \ac{BLV} research, we followed the PRISMA protocol~\cite{page_prisma_2021} as outlined in Fig.~\ref{fig:methods-prisma}.
-PRISMA is a method for systematically searching databases with a list of keywords and documenting at every step the number of papers excluded from further analysis along with the reasons for exclusion.
-This procedure is designed to help reduce bias and encourage a holistic review.
+In contrast to a traditional review, systematic reviews can provide a more complete and less biased picture of the type of work being undertaking in the field and point to key challenges moving forward \cite{mulrow_systematic_1994}.
+To help reduce bias and encourage a holistic review, we followed the PRISMA protocol~\cite{page_prisma_2021}, which is a method for systematically searching databases with a list of keywords and documenting every step (Figure~\ref{fig:methods-prisma}).
+This includes reporting the number of papers excluded from further analysis along with the reasons for exclusion.

-To cover a large body of research independent of their publication venue, we searched three databases (Google Scholar, IEEE Xplore, and PubMed) on Dec 5, 2020 with different keyword pairs (Table~\ref{tab:methods-keywords}) designed to identify work that combined \ac{XR} technology with low vision and accessibility research.
-Each database was searched with the most inclusive search parameters that did not result in a full-text search; that is, we searched the title alone with Google Scholar, title/abstract in PubMed, and title/abstract/author in IEEE Xplore.
-This resulted in exactly $10,000$ matches across the three databases.
-We later manually added two prominent uses of \ac{AR} for prosthetic vision \cite{kartha_prosthetic_2020,montezuma_improved_2020} that the keyword search had missed.
+To cover a large body of research independent of their publication venue, we searched three databases (Google Scholar, IEEE Xplore, and PubMed) on the 17th of January, 2022.
+Each search included different keyword pairs (Table~\ref{tab:methods-keywords}) designed to identify work that combines \ac{XR} technology with low vision and accessibility research.
+Each database was searched with all allowable search parameters that did not result in a full-text search; that is, we searched the title alone with Google Scholar, title/abstract in PubMed, and title/abstract/author keywords in IEEE Xplore.
+This resulted in $11,402$ matches across the three databases.

-Even though we deemed the pairwise combination of categorical keywords necessary to identify a wide variety of paper titles, this also resulted in a lot of duplicates.
-All identified articles were imported into Zotero, which identified $5,671$ duplicates and $51$ other articles whose publication date did not seem the match the criteria.
-The remaining $4,281$ articles were reviewed by the research team and assessed for eligibility.
+Due to the nature of searching multiple databases with numerous keyword combinations, a large number of duplicate articles were identified.
+All articles were imported into Zotero, which identified $6,501$ duplicates and $94$ other articles whose publication date preceded the year 2010.